Jordana Hoppe, MD

-The Junior Faculty Interest Group is a small group of junior faculty members with a primary mission to address topics of specific interest to junior faculty in the Department of Pediatrics.
+The Early Career Faculty Working Group is a small group of junior faculty members with a primary mission to address topics of specific interest to early career faculty in the Department of Pediatrics.

 We strive to promote discussion and facilitate interaction among faculty members who may otherwise never work together.

-This group also serves as a support network to allow for research and clinical collaborations and for representation of junior faculty interests at the Department of Pediatrics Academic and Faculty Affairs meetings.
+This group also serves as a support network to allow for research and clinical collaborations and for representation of early career faculty interests at the Department of Pediatrics Academic and Faculty Affairs meetings.

-We strive to provide quarterly seminars on topics of interest to junior faculty and to organize a formal junior faculty retreat every other year.
+We strive to provide seminars on topics of interest to early career faculty and to organize a formal retreat every other year.

-Examples of previous events sponsored by the Junior Faculty Interest Group include:
+Examples of previous events sponsored by the ECFWG include:

 On Aug.
-20, 2018, the Junior Faculty Interest Group sponsored a personal finance event, which provided information on budgeting, retirement planning and wills.
+20, 2018, the ECFWG sponsored a personal finance event, which provided information on budgeting, retirement planning and wills.
 This event was recorded, and current faculty members can view the video at https://youtu.be/Oln7bdOS8zk

 Come together, learn together faculty development sessions.
 A commitment to join cohort and attend all sessions requested.
 Certificate of completion provided upon completion of all four.